Semi Naked Gingerbread Cake

 - Milk (skimmed, semi skimmed or full fat). - 250ml/8fl oz

-- Sugar and Crumbs Gingerbread Icing Sugar - 400g
+- Sugar and Crumbs Gingerbread Natural Flavoured Icing Sugar (or any flavour of your choice) - 400g (14 oz)

 - Pre-made Gingerbread Cookies - 12-15

-Preheat the oven to 180c and then grease and line two 8 inch round cake tins with baking paper, make sure that the bottom and sides are all covered well.
+2. Grease and line two 8 inch round cake tins with baking paper.
+Make sure that the bottom and sides are all covered well.

-In a clean bowl or mixer add the eggs and milk and whisk together, pour in the cooled sugar mixture and whisk in, sift over the flour, ginger,cinnamon and bicarbonate of soda and fold in until combined.
+5. In a clean bowl or mixer add the eggs and milk and whisk together.
+Pour in the cooled sugar mixture and whisk in, sift over the flour, ginger, cinnamon and bicarbonate of soda and fold in until combined.

-The cake should be well risen and a skewer when inserted comes out clean, leave in the tin for 10 mins to cool before transferring to a wire cooling rack to cool completely.
+7. The cake should be well risen and a skewer when inserted comes out clean.
+Leave in the tin for 10 minsutes to cool before transferring to a wire cooling rack to cool completely.

-In the meantime make the buttercream by beating the butter in a mixing bowl on a medium speed for 3 minutes until creamy, gradually add in the icing sugar and beat until smooth and creamy.
+8. Make the buttercream by beating the butter in a mixing bowl on a medium speed for 3 minutes until creamy.
+Gradually add in the icing sugar and beat until smooth and creamy.
 Add a drop off hot water if your butter is a little stiff.

-When the cakes are cooled take your first sponge and using a serrated knife slice off the domed top and then slice the cake horizontally so you have two layers, repeat with the second sponge.
+9. When the cakes are cooled take your first sponge and using a serrated knife slice off the domed top and then slice the cake horizontally so you have two layers.
+Repeat with the second sponge.

-Place the first sponge onto your serving plate or board and secure by putting a blob of buttercream underneath, use a palette knife to cover the first layer with buttercream and spread evenly, add the second layer and spread with buttercream again, add the third layer and repeat.
-Finally add the top layer, take a large blob of buttercream and then spread across the top and down the sides, cover completely until the cake has a thin layer.
-Place in the fridge so the buttercream can crust for 10 mins.
+10. Place the first sponge onto your serving plate or board and secure by putting a blob of buttercream underneath.
+Use a palette knife to cover the first layer with buttercream and spread evenly.
+Add the second layer and spread with buttercream again.
+Add the third layer and repeat.
+Finally add the top layer.
+Take a large blob of buttercream and then spread across the top and down the sides, cover completely until the cake has a thin layer.
+Place in the fridge so the buttercream can crust for 10 minutes.

-Use sprinkles to decorate if desired and add the gingerbread men by applying a small blob on to the back of the biscuit and attaching to the cake inline with each buttercream blob.
+12. Use sprinkles to decorate if desired and add the gingerbread men by applying a small blob on to the back of the biscuit and attaching to the cake in line with each buttercream blob.